SystemsApproach/sdn/stratum.rst

 The ``Capabilities`` method is used to retrieve the set of model definitions supported by the device.
-The ``Get`` and ``Set`` methods are used to read and write the corresponding variable defined in some model.
+The ``Get`` and ``Set`` methods are used to read and write the corresponding variable defined in some models.
 The ``Subscribe`` method is used to set up a stream of telemetry updates from the device.
-The corresponding arguments and return values (e.g., ``GetRequest``, ``GetResponse``) are defined by a defined by a protobuf ``Message``, and include various fields from the YANG models.
+The corresponding arguments and return values (e.g., ``GetRequest``, ``GetResponse``) are defined by a protobuf ``Message`` and include various fields from the YANG models.
 A given field is specified by giving its fully qualified path name in the data model tree.

 The third point is that Stratum does not necessarily care about the full range of OpenConfig models.
-This is because—as a Switch OS designed to support a centralized Controller—Stratum cares about configuring various aspects of the data plane, but is not typically involved in configuring control plane protocols like BGP.
+This is because—as a Switch OS designed to support a centralized Controller—Stratum cares about configuring various aspects of the data plane but is not typically involved in configuring control plane protocols like BGP.
 Such control plane protocols are no longer implemented on the switch in an SDN-based solution (although they remain in scope for the Network OS,